>> Home

 Enhanced decision-making, more value achieved

-A lack of focus on the development of quality in decision-making is responsible for significant losses in organizations of all sorts (see below).
+A lack of focus on the quality of decision-making is responsible for significant losses in organizations of all sorts (see below).
 Suffered as actual costs and as opportunity costs that often go unnoticed, these losses are to a great extent avoidable with the discipline of decision analysis (DA).
-DA comprises methodologies and tools that support complex decision-making, in ways that help managers better explore, improve and compare their decision alternatives with respect to costs, benefits and risks.
+Arthur’s modeling and simulation uses the methodologies and tools comprised in DA.
+Informed by Decision Science, these techniques allow decision-makers to better explore, improve and compare their strategic alternatives with respect to costs, benefits and risks.

 Many studies have examined the value of DA in practice.
 As an example, experts at the London School of Economics examined resource allocation methodologies and concluded there was an average 25% gain in efficiency when a decision-analytic approach was employed in place of prevailing approaches (Phillips, L. D. and Bana e Costa, C. A., Transparent prioritization, budgeting and resource allocation with multi-criteria decision analysis and decision conferencing, Springer Science+Business Media, LLC 2007).
 Another indication of DA’s potential is given by a study of 1048 business decisions, mostly on M&A, organizational change, or expansion into new geographies, products, and services, which revealed that there was an up to 7 % increase in returns when judgmental bias was successfully addressed in decision-making (Lovallo and Sibony, The case for behavioral strategy, McKinsey Quarterly, March 2010).